stakewalker/reporter/README.md

 # Reporter: Automated News Translation and Publishing

-Reporter was a project aimed to providing relevant information about cryptocurrency to the Brazilian community.
+Reporter is a project aimed to providing relevant information about cryptocurrency to the Brazilian community.
 It automates translation and publishing of crypto-related news articles from an API source, delivering the content in Brazilian Portuguese (pt-br) to a WordPress website and a Telegram channel.

 ## Key Features